100% of our students receive financial aid90% of our students receive $20,000, or more, in aid.

 Green Mountain College financial support includes unique affordability guarantees, merit-based scholarships, need-based awards, and application-based and non application-based scholarships.
 Click on these links to learn more.
 Our team is here to help guide through the entire process of understanding and applying for financial aid.
 We encourage you to email or call them: firstname.lastname@example.org or 800-776-6675.

 Campus employment is also available through work study opportunities.
 Opportunities are provided to students based on need.
 Estimated earnings are $1,700 ($850 per semester).
 To apply, a FAFSA must be filed.
-Students who are enrolled in the Resort & Hospitality Management Program participate in a Winter or Summer Co-Op.
-Estimated earnings are $4,310 per student.
+During the Winter term Co-Ops, students enrolled in the Killington School of Resort Management (KSRM) program earn an average $5,400, which they can use to offset tuition.
 For more information on work study options, contact Ashley Lamb at email@example.com or 802-287-8210.

 Federal and State Financial Aid Programs